 A wide range of overseas trips add greatly to the experience which modern linguists enjoy at the College.
-These include a sixth form French exchange visit to Nîmes as well as a Year 10/11 Spanish exchange visit to Málaga.
-German exchanges to Brig in Switzerland take place regularly,
+These include a sixth form French exchange visit to Nîmes, as well as visits to Munich and the Berlin Christmas markets, for pupils who study German.

-There are also Year 9 history and French trips to France, and opportunities for the sixth form to visit Spain on study visits or for work experience.
+There are also Year 9 French trips to France, and opportunities for the sixth form to visit Spain on study visits or for work experience.